 Also, check out the account’s rate history on DepositAccounts, recommends Allan Roth, chief executive of Wealth Logic, a wealth management company based in Colorado Springs, Colo.
 If the account has been around several years, there’s less likelihood the current APY is a teaser rate that will drop later.
 “You’re not locked in, but most people have better things to do than looking at rates and moving around their money," Roth says.

-Money market accounts offer up to 2.26 percent these days.
+Money market deposit accounts offer up to 2.25 percent these days.
 These accounts are similar to savings accounts, but with some additional benefits and restrictions.
-Offered by banks and credit unions, they’re insured like savings accounts, up to $250,000.
+Offered by banks and credit unions, they’re insured like savings accounts, up to $250,000 per individual holder.
 Institutions are able to provide higher rates on these accounts by investing your money in secure, short-term Treasury debt.

 If you can stash a significant amount in a money market account, you may benefit from more rate stability than in an online savings account, says DepositAccounts' founder, Ken Tumin.
 That's because some money market accounts offer higher rate tiers for balances above a certain amount—say, $10,000—and are less likely to change rates at those higher tiers later.

 Make sure the money market account has the features you need.
 Capital One, for instance, offers no check writing for its 360 Money Market account.

 On DepositAccounts, check customer reviews for consumer experiences opening, maintaining, and closing accounts.
 Also note the financial health of the bank, which DepositAccounts judges using a variety of well-accepted financial yardsticks.
 While your savings are insured and the percentage of banks with low ratings is tiny, avoiding D- or F-rated institutions could save you from hassles if you have to get your money in the event of default.

 Strategy: I Want High Returns and Convenience in Exchange for Some Risk